 Criticisms of the Malthusian Theory of Population

 The gloom and doom forecasts put forward by Malthus have not played out.
 In Western Europe, populations have grown (not at the rate Malthus predicted) and food production has also risen because of technological advancements.

 2. Food Production

 Thanks to many technological advancements, food production has dramatically increased over the past century.
 Often, the food production rate has grown higher than the population growth rate.
-For example, during the 1930s in the US, 25% of the population worked in the agricultural sector while the total GDP was less than $100 billion to the GDP.
-Today, less than 2% of the population works in the agricultural sector while the total GDP is over $14 trillion.
+For example, during the 1930s in the US, 25% of the population worked in the agricultural sector while the total GDP was less than $100 billion.
+Today, less than 2% of the population works in the agricultural sector, while the total GDP is over $14 trillion.

 3. Global Trade

-Malthus’ theory on food production constraints was largely based on the limited availability of land.
-However, thanks to globalization we can trade good and services for food, which increases the amount of food a country can consume.
+The limited availability of land at the time was the basis for Malthus’ theory on food production constraints.
+However, thanks to globalization, we can trade goods and services for food, which increases the amount of food a country can consume.

 Malthus did not provide calculations for the geometric growth of populations and the arithmetic growth of food.
 Since then, experts have pointed out that the growth rates are not consistent with Malthus’ predictions.

 now we have corona virus with us. malthus theory come alive.